 For a long time, Iceland was one of the largest uninhabited islands.
 Greek and Roman literature mentions the land of Thule, and some have speculated this may have referred to Iceland.
 However, this is merely a guess.
 This writing dates to around 330 B.C. and the Greek explorer Pytheas who documented his travels.

 Archeological evidence suggests that early Irish monks discovered Iceland and settled here before the Norse arrived.
 The monk Dicuil wrote in the second half of the 8th century about clerics who had lived on the island.

 Photo from Wikimedia, Creative Commons, by Guerber, H. A. No edits made.

-The Landnámabók refers to Irish monks, known as ‘the Papar’, as the first inhabitants of the island, having left behind books, crosses and bells for the Norse to later discover.
+The Landnamabok refers to Irish monks, known as “the Papar,” as the first inhabitants of Iceland, having left behind books, crosses, and bells for the Norse to later discover.
 This is just one example of the level of detail found in these medieval sources.

-They are also referred to in the Íslendingabók ("Book of the Icelanders") by Ari Þorgilsson as “wandering Christians” who departed the island because of their dislike for the “northern heathens”.
-Both examples seem to insinuate that the Papar had set up and abandoned residency prior to the official Settlement Age.
+They're also referred to in the Islendingabok (Book of the Icelanders) by Ari Thorgilsson as “wandering Christians” who departed the island because of their dislike for the “northern heathens.”
+Both examples seem to insinuate that the Papar had set up and abandoned residency before the official Settlement Age.

-Iceland was given its name by a Scandinavian sailor, Flóki Vilgerðarson after he spotted some drift ice in the fjords during an especially brutal winter.
-Hrafna-Flóki (Flóki of the Ravens), as he is called, was the first Norseman to deliberately set sail to Iceland.
-His story is also told in the ancient Landnámabók.
+A Scandinavian sailor, Floki Vilgeroarson, gave Iceland its name after he spotted some drift ice in the fjords during a ferocious winter.
+Hrafna-Floki (Floki of the Ravens), as he is called, was the first Norseman to deliberately set sail to Iceland.
+His story is also told in the ancient Landnamabok.